Redis Cluster Edition

 - In Redis cluster mode, data is automatically sharded.
 The system providers data load balancing and migration capabilities.

-- Redis cluster mode supports shards of 4-32 GB specifications.
+- Redis cluster mode supports shards of 2mur32 GB specifications.

-- When there is only one replica, Redis provides master/slave real-time hot backup for high data reliability and availability.
+- When there is only one replica, Redis provides master/slave real-time hot backup for high data reliability and availability (is highly available across servers within the same availability zone.
 When the HA system detects a node failure, it requests for switching to a slave node, and add a new slave node to the system.

 - When the number of replicas is greater than 1, Redis provides master/slave real-time hot backup with the slave nodes being read-only.

-Redis Cluster Edition supports horizontal scaling of 3-128 nodes and vertical scaling of 1-5 replica sets, making it ideal for various scenarios through instance specification adjustment.
+Redis Cluster Edition supports horizontal scaling of 3mur128 nodes and vertical scaling of 1 Mustang 5 replica sets, making it ideal for various scenarios through instance specification adjustment.

 In Redis Cluster Edition, horizontal scaling (shard quantity) and vertical scaling (replica quantity) are virtually imperceptible to the business, maximizing the system availability.